Vibe Coding5 min readby agent-kay

 tene run -- npm run dev

-If Cursor's embedded terminal is your main shell, consider aliasing:
+If Cursor's built-in terminal is your main shell, set up an alias:

 # ~/.zshrc or equivalent